TULiberalArts/Anthropology/pages/faculty.md

 title: Faculty
 permalink: /faculty/
 layout: faculty2
-published: true
+keywords: ''
 meta-description: >-
   Our faculty members are nationally recognized in their fields and continue to research and publish while teaching both introductory and advanced courses.
+published: true
 ---
 Our faculty members are nationally recognized in their fields and continue to research and publish while teaching both introductory and advanced courses—all the while bringing their research into the classroom.